Grand Canyon Railway Train Ride

 Excursions and Extras

-You may also add on a bus tour of the South Rim of the Grand Canyon.
+You can add on a bus tour of the South Rim of the Grand Canyon.
 The bus ride is about 1.5 hours and takes you to stops along the rim that you would not have time to walk to.
 One of the tours also includes lunch.

 Wildlife along the way